 - Pain and swelling at area of break with a deformity or “bump” over the fracture site.

 - Difficulty moving the arm and shoulder because of pain.

 - A sagging shoulder (down and forward).

 A break is usually obvious, however the orthopedist will make sure that all blood vessels and nerves are intact.
 The severity and site of fracture can be determined with X-ray.

-The collarbone heals well after break and surgery is rarely required.
-However to aid in the healing process, the area should be immobilized with a sling from anywhere to 3-8 weeks, depending on the age of the patient.
-Tylenol or non-steroidal anti-inflammatory medications, like aspirin or ibuprofen may be taken to reduce pain.
+The collarbone heals well after break and surgery are rarely required.
+However, to aid in the healing process, the area should be immobilized with a sling from anywhere to 3-8 weeks, depending on the age of the patient.
+Tylenol or non-steroidal anti-inflammatory medications, like aspirin or ibuprofen, may be taken to reduce pain.
 Depending on the location of the break the doctor may apply a figure-of-eight strap to maintain position.